biojs/edu/series/101/35_bootstraping_a_project.md

 - Use `io` for components which are responsible for parsing data into a specific format (aka parser)
 - Use `vis` for components which are visualizing data sets
-- Use `rest` for REST apis to databases
+- Use `rest` for REST APIs to databases
 - Use `algo` for server/client side algorithms processing the data (e.g. alignments, neural networks, markov models, graph algorithms)

-If you have a better name for your package, please use it.
+If you have a better name for your package, feel free to use it.
-This naming guideline is only if you are not that creative (like us).
+This is more of a guideline for when you don't feel like being creative.
 {% endhlblock %}

+To use our Slush generator create a directory, change into it and run the generator.
+Like this:
 ~~~
 mkdir <your-project>
 cd <your-project> && slush biojs
 ~~~

+The generator will then create a directory structure and a number of useful files for you, including the package.json and license files.

 ### 1.3) Fill your package with life